 At Centre for Surgery, our patient care coordinators are always on hand to allay any anxieties you may have and to guide you through all steps of your patient journey.
-We often find that patients get the best outcomes when they are well equipped with all the information they need to make a fully informed decision on a cosmetic surgery procedure.
-Given this, we thought it would be useful to give you some idea of questions which you could ask at your consultation with your surgeon.
+We often find that patients get the best outcomes when they are well-equipped with all the information they need to make a fully informed decision on a cosmetic surgery procedure.
+Given this, we thought it would be helpful to give you some idea of questions which you could ask at your consultation with your surgeon.

 Experience of the surgeon

 Although many people may well have made up their minds on their choice of surgeon at the first consultation, the purpose of the first encounter with your surgeon is all about getting to know your cosmetic surgeon and making sure you are 100% assured of their qualifications and experience.
 Sometimes that first consultation with the surgeon can become quite a daunting experience.
 In most cases, you can be reassured by having your own patient care coordinator with you in the consultation.
 We would always recommend never to be shy in asking whatever questions you feel would be helpful to help you learn more about the procedure.
 We always believe there is no such thing as a silly question.
 You could ask the surgeon what their experience is in performing the procedure you’re interested in and also how many they have performed.